 Any real Star Wars fan knows that no matter how George Lucas edited the films later, Han shot Greedo before Greedo fired.
-But assuming Mos Eisley operates under the same law system as California, would he be guilty of murder?
-North Park criminal defense lawyer Peter M. Liss explains.
+But assuming Han Solo was able to get a fair trial and Mos Eisley operated under the same law system as California, would he be guilty of murder?
+Not unless the Hutts or the Empire rigged the proceedings.

-Of course, even with ample justification, anyone attempting to use self defense as an excuse for a homicide needs to work with a top Clairemont defense attorney.
+Of course, even with ample justification, anyone attempting to use self defense as an excuse for a homicide needs to work with a skilled attorney.
 If you have any questions or would like to schedule a free consultation, please call (760) 643-4050 or (858) 486-3024.

 Creative Commons Image by Cavin